-Primary Supervisor – person holding official responsibility for conducting the unit of CPE and signing the evaluations.
+Primary Certified Educator – person holding official responsibility for conducting the unit of CPE and signing the evaluations.

 Procedure – a set of steps to be followed in a regular and definite order to accomplish a designated purpose.
 Procedures for accreditation of centers, certification of supervisors, and dealing with complaints of ethics code violations can be found in the respective manuals, available from ACPE or on the website.